Emergency and Trauma Care

 - Pack a water bottle with the Hot Cocoa.
 Make sure your kids are drinking water and staying hydrated.

-Shoveling snow is a serious workout, and taking it too hard can bring on a heart attack—which is a major cause of death in the winter months.
-If you must shovel snow keep these tips in mind:
+Shoveling snow is a serious workout, and taking it too hard can bring on a heart attack—a major cause of death in the winter months.
+If you must shovel snow, keep these tips in mind:

 - Stretch and hydrate before going outside to shovel.

 - Take your time while shoveling.
 Listen to your body and take breaks as needed.